-I value my students’ work and showcase it on wall-displays, in classroom blogs, and in parent and community newsletters and events.
-Likewise, by offering multiple channels of communication and feedback opportunities for students and parents, I remain responsive make revisions as needed.
+My students know I value their work, because I showcase it on wall-displays, in classroom blogs, and in parent and community newsletters and events.
+Likewise, by offering multiple channels of communication and feedback opportunities for students and parents, I remain responsive to their opinions, and adapt accordingly.

-I understand that some texts in the literary canon may seem like museum pieces shielded by glass for students.
+I understand that some texts in the literary canon may seem like museum pieces shielded by glass.
 To overcome this obstacle, I adopt a student-centered learning approach that relies heavily on student choice and student interests to find common ground between students’ lives and literary material.
 I also teach analogical thinking skills in textual analysis to encourage students to draw connections between the texts we study and pop culture, current events, or other artistic media such as movie adaptations.
 By encouraging students to delve into the rich historical and contextual details and to apply theoretical frames of critique to the texts, I also support students in drawing out universal themes and finding connections across diverse time periods and cultural perspectives.

 I also place an emphasis on expanding students’ digital literacy skill sets and developing necessary 21st Century learning skills: collaboration, creativity, critical thinking, and communication.
 This is vital for helping my students to prepare for real world communication contexts.
 As technology advances, my classroom likewise evolves in a way that explores gamification, data-driven analysis, online writing platforms, and technological skills development in the format of instruction.
 In doing so, I hope to inspire my students to research and communicate using a wide variety of online resources, presentation formats, and multimedia outlets.